MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-groups-manage-autopatch-groups.md

 > [!IMPORTANT]
 > The Windows Autopatch groups functionaliy is in **public preview**.
 This feature is being actively developed and not all device conflict detection and resolution scenarios are working as expected.
-> See Known issues for more details on what's currently available and what's coming next for this scenario.
+> See [Known issues](#known-issues) for more details on what to expect for this scenario during the public preview.

 Overlap in device membership is a common scenario when working with device-based Azure AD groups since sometimes dynamic queries can be large in scope or the same assigned device membership can be used across different Azure AD groups.